Exact heat flux formula and its spectral decomposition in molecular dynamics for arbitrary many-body potentials: Introduction:

 LAMMPS is a widely used open-source MD code, employing a vast variety of interatomic potentials to simulate various kinds of interactions (covalent, ionic, Van der Waals, etc.), and capable of performing both NEMD and GK simulations ~\cite{Plimpton1995}.
 For NEMD, the calculation of the HF from the thermostat energy exchange rate is straightforward and a priori exact.
 However, for equilibrium methods like GK it is based on the calculation of the atomic stress tensor, for which LAMMPS originally used a formula that is valid only for pair potentials.
 This can lead to incorrect results for $\kappa$.
 The correct formulation has been known for a long time, since Torii \textit{et al.} theoretically derived exact formulas for calculating the HF both for a control volume and a control surface, for arbitrary many-body potentials and an arbitrary partitioning of the many-body potential energy among the participating atoms~\cite{Torii2008}.

 The correct calculation of $\kappa$ has been demonstrated for some cases, such as molecular systems using simple bond, angle and torsion terms~\cite{Surblys2019, Boone2019}, carbon systems using the Tersoff potential~\cite{fan2015force}, and recently for some Machine Learning potentials~\cite{Hamakawa2025}.
 In these works, the authors have proposed and published modifications to the LAMMPS HF formula; Surblys~\textit{et al}.~\cite{Surblys2019} and Boone \textit{et al}.~\cite{Boone2019} have published corrections to the atomic stress tensor for bond, angle and torsion terms, while Surblys~\textit{et al} also extended this formalism to systems with constraint dynamics~\cite{Surblys2021}.
-Hamakawa \textit{et al}. corrected the HF formula for some Machine Learning potentials~\cite{Hamakawa2025}, while Fan \textit{et al}.~\cite{fan2015force} have published an implementation of an exact formula for the calculation of the HF in an in-house, open-source GPU MD code, which implements the Tersoff potential~\cite{Fan2017GPUMD}.
+Hamakawa \textit{et al}. corrected the HF formula for some Machine Learning potentials~\cite{Hamakawa2025}, while Fan \textit{et al}.~\cite{fan2015force} have published an implementation of an exact formula for the calculation of the HF ith the Tersoff, SW and EAM potentials, as well as some Machine Learning potentials, in a code running on GPU's~\cite{fan2015force, Fan2017GPUMD,Fan2025GPUMD}.

 Therefore, implementations of exact formulas for the HF in a control volume are available but with limited applicability to specific systems.
 Calculation of $Q^{1 \rightarrow 2}$ through a control surface is also available, but only for pair-wise potentials, while it completely lacks many-body implementations for both $Q^{1 \rightarrow 2}$ and the SDHC.
 As a result, the SDHC has been calculated in the past only for systems with simple pairwise interactions~\cite{Saaskilahti2016}, or by approximating the many-body forces as pair harmonic forces, under the so-called harmonic approximation~\cite{Chalopin2013, Saaskilahti2014}.
 Thus in this work we have extended and implemented in LAMMPS the Torii \textit{et al}. formulas~\cite{Torii2008} for calculating the heat flux for both a control volume and a control surface, and subsequently its spectral decomposition, for arbitrary many-body potentials.